Break These 5 Personal Finance Rules for a Wealthier Retirement

-Such advice is well intentioned, but perhaps not one-size-fits-all.
-Many people actually need less income to maintain their standard of living in retirement because they’re no longer contributing to retirement plans and paying Social Security and Medicare taxes.
-Others spend more when they first retire, then spending tapers off.
+While this advice is well-intentioned, it is not one-size-fits-all.
+Many people actually need less income to maintain their standard of living in retirement because they’re no longer contributing to retirement plans, paying Social Security taxes, and paying Medicare taxes.
+Others spend more when they first retire, and then their spending tapers off.
 Your actual needs can vary considerably.

-To get a better idea of the income you’ll need in retirement, don’t look at your current income, but at your expenses.
+To get a better idea of the income you’ll need in retirement, you should look at your expenses (rather than your current income).
 Will your mortgage and other debts be paid off?
 Do you plan on spending a lot on retirement?
 Do you have children that could be financially dependent on you in retirement?
 Do you plan on cooking at home less and dining out more?
 How about medical costs?

 Of course, we can’t predict the future.
 But rather than looking at 80% as a hard and fast rule, it may be a better idea to come up with a customized figure based on planned and potential expenses.
 Once you have a good estimate of your retirement spending needs, you can compare that to a sustainable level of portfolio withdrawals and other retirement income to see if your savings are on track.

-Those who favor simplicity over a customized retirement plan often refer to the four percent rule.
-This rule dictates that if you withdraw four percent per year from a diversified portfolio of stocks and bonds, adjusted annually for inflation, then you’ll have enough to last for 30 years in retirement based on historical returns.
-For example, if you want $100,000 per year in retirement (not counting Social Security or pensions), you’ll simply divide $100,000 by four percent to get a target retirement savings of $2,500,000.
+Those who tend to favor simplicity over a customized retirement plan often refer to the 4% rule.
+This rule dictates that if you withdraw 4% per year from a diversified portfolio of stocks and bonds – adjusted annually for inflation – then you’ll have enough to last for 30 years in retirement (based on historical returns).
+For example, if you want $100,000 per year in retirement (not counting Social Security or pensions), you’ll simply divide $100,000 by 4% to get a target retirement savings of $2,500,000.

-The problem with this rule is that the four percent rule was a product of the 1990s when interest rates were significantly higher.
-Other experts have suggested that a four percent withdrawal rate might be too ambitious given today’s low bond rates and lower projected return for stocks.
+The problem with this rule is that the 4 percent rule was a product of the 1990s, a time when interest rates were significantly higher.
+In more recent times, some experts have suggested that a 4% withdrawal rate might be too ambitious given today’s low bond rates and lower projected return for stocks.

 The One Rule You Should Follow